Boating in N.H.

 Drain Those Live Wells!

-N.H.
-State law requires boaters to drain their boat and other equipment that holds water, including live wells and bilges, when leaving a waterbody.
+New Hampshire state law requires boaters to drain their boat and other equipment that holds water, including live wells and bilges, when leaving a waterbody.

 Good Fishing Depends on Clean Water